5th Infantry Division (Vietnam): History

 The division was formed on 23 October 1965 from the 4th "Đồng Nai" Regiment and the newly formed 5th Regiment, which was drawn from local forces.
 The division later comprised the 274th Regiment (Vietnamese: 4th "Đồng Nai" Regiment) and 275th Regiment (Vietnamese: "Cá Gô" 55 Regiment) plus supporting units.

-The VC 5th Division's headquarters were located in northeast Phước Tuy, in the Mây Tào Mountains; the 274th Regiment's headquarters were located in the Hát Dịch area and the 275th Regiment's headquarters were located somewhere in the Mây Tào Mountains, although the precise locations are unknown.
+The VC 5th Division's headquarters were located in northeast Phước Tuy, in the Mây Tào Mountains; the 274th Regiment's headquarters were located in the Hát Dịch area and the 275th Regiment's headquarters were located somewhere in the Mây Tào Mountains, generally known as the May Tao Secret Zone, although the precise locations are unknown.
 The division operated in the Bien Hoa, Đồng Nai, Phước Tuy and Long Khánh provinces.
 North Vietnamese regulars reïnforced the division during operations.

 As part of the campaign against Saigon, the division was tasked with isolating the eastern provinces by interdicting the main roads and highways, including Highways 1 and 15 and provincial routes 2 and 23.
 It this role it proved a major challenge to the Army of the Republic of Vietnam, with the 275th Regiment successfully ambushing a Republic battalion near Binh Gia on 11 November 1965.

 The PAVN claim that the Division's 4th and 5th Regiments attacked the U.S. base at Vung Tau on 12 March 1966 "killing 300 enemy and destroying 30 helicopters."
 No other sources confirm such an attack.

 On 18 August 1966 the elements of the division participated in the Battle of Long Tan against Australian Army forces.

-During the Tet Offensive the Division attacked on Bien Hoa and Long Binh.
+During the 1968 Tet Offensive the Division attacked Bien Hoa Air Base and Long Binh Post.
 The attacks were a failure and total PAVN/VC losses were 567 dead and 47 captured and 11 U.S. killed.
 Following the Tet Offensive the 174th Regiment was assigned to reinforce the division.